kthohr/stats/README.md

 ## Available Distributions

-Functions to compute the cdf, pdf, and quantile, as well as random sampling methods, are available for the following distributions:
+Functions to compute the cdf, pdf, and quantile, as well as random sampling, are available for the following distributions:

 * Bernoulli
 * Beta